cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 > [!NOTE]
 > A module containing remote functions can be also imported locally, through plain `require`.
 In this case, the remote variables are accessible locally, and the remote functions cannot be called.

 The required file (in this example stored in `library.mnd` file) must be a module, and the compiled code of this module must be stored in processor `processor1`.
-The processor can be specified using a linked block name, a parameter, or a variable.
-The variable needs to be initialized, e.g., by a function.
+The processor can be specified using a linked block name, a parameter, or a global variable.
+Using variables in the `remote` clause allows [dynamic binding](#dynamic-binding) of remote processors.

 Modules imported remotely aren't compiled into the code, but remote variables and functions declared in them are available to the main processor.